A New Class Of

 These short comings might be OK with a bicycle handle brush cutter that is difficult to turn on its side, but definitely not with a loop handle brush cutter.
 Hopefully someone at Honda will read this and address this problem, so I don’t have to feel embarrassed about recommending the Honda loop handle brush cutters.

-Heavy Duty Extra Long Shaft;
+Extra Long Shaft

 I will be working on the shaft first, because one of the biggest issues with brush cutters, is that one size does not fit all and the standard shaft length in my opinion, is really only good for someone that is less than 1.5m (5 feet) tall.
 I have had much feedback from customers that using their brush cutter for long periods causes serious back issues for many tall people, myself included.
 Refer to this page on Back Injuries on the Q & A Page

 You will have to trust me on this, but once you have used a brush cutter with a longer shaft, you will wonder how you ever managed with a short shaft and you will never want to go back to a short shaft.
 I know this, because I find I have to force myself to used one of the review brush cutters with the standard length shaft, to even do a review of them.